lauranpham/markr-app/README.md

 There is basic error handling integrated into this system.

 - Next calls when data received contains errors e.g. duplicate student ids or duplicate test scores for the same student
-- Code print out of error message and explanation
+- Logging of error message and explanation

+The following gives you every line that has been logged as 'ERROR'

 ```bash
 grep ERROR results_log.txt